 He was privileged to attend the University of Illinois located in Urbana-Champaign after completing his undergraduate program.
 Michael graduated with a Ph.D. from the university in 1987.
 Lacey prides himself on solving mathematical problems that are related to probability and harmonic analysis.

 The American mathematician used his academic credentials to secure employment opportunities in the corporate world.
 Michael Lacey joined Louisiana State University after completing his university education.
 He later advanced in his career, working as a professor at the Indiana University of Bloomington.
-The mathematician served the university from 1989 until 1996 when he resigned.

 Mr. Lacey’s success in his endeavors is as a result of inspiration from Walter Philip.
 Over the years, Michael pursues his interest and engages in several activities that revolve around the law of iterated logarithm.
 Michael Lacey wrote several theses on Banach Spaces, and also studied the bilinear Hilbert transform during his fellowship at Indiana University.